FAQs about the hospital

 The hospital and UK National Health System

 GOSH is an NHS Foundation Trust.
-The hospital runs a service for paying patients – the International and Private Patients service.
+The hospital runs a service for paying patients – International and Private Care.
 This acts as a private patient unit within an NHS hospital and is subject to the laws and guidelines that have been put in place for NHS private patient units.

-The International and Private Patients Service exists to provide additional income to GOSH.
+International and Private Care exists to provide additional income to GOSH.
 With increasing cuts to the NHS, the service provides essential funds that allow the hospital to continue to treat the sickest of children on the NHS from around the UK, as well as funding research into treatments for the benefit of children around the world.

 GOSH treats very sick UK children on the National Health Service (NHS).
-Within the hospital is the International and Private Patients Service (sometimes referred to as the Harris International Centre), a private patient unit.
+Within the hospital is International and Private Care (sometimes referred to as the Harris International Centre), a private patient unit.

-The International and Private Patients Service is part of the GOSH family, and they are in the same location sharing some of the same facilities and staff.
+International and Private Care is part of the GOSH family, and they are in the same location sharing some of the same facilities and staff.

-GOSH and the International and Private Patients service take great pride in offering children treatment and care all ‘under one roof.’
+GOSH and International and Private Care take great pride in offering children treatment and care all ‘under one roof.’
 This means there are times that NHS and private facilities are shared between all patients.